Raise3D RMF500: Industrial-Grade FFF 3D Printer with Precision and Repeatability for Carbon Fiber

 The Filament tab automates loading and unloading with preheating and 100 mm pre-feed.
 When paired spool boxes are loaded (M1/M2 for left, S1/S2 for right), the printer auto-switches spools when one runs out.
 The Tune panel allows real-time adjustments to nozzle and bed temperatures, fan speeds, flow rates, and overall feed rate—enabling on-the-fly corrections without stopping the print.

-Raise3D RMF500 screen interface showing calibration options and dual-color cube print in progress with extruder temperatures and controls.
+raise3d rmf500 interface showing calibration options and dual-color cube print with temperature readouts and time remaining.

 What connectivity options are available on the Raise3D RMF500?